-Pursuant to §10-6-109, Utah Code Annotated, the following budgets: Fiscal Year 2015 Adjusted Budget and Fiscal Year 2016 Budget have been prepared for Park City Municipal Corporation using budgetary practices and techniques recommended by the Governmental Accounting Standards Board (GASB) and the Governmental Finance Officers Association (GFOA).
+Pursuant to \$10-6-109, Utah Code Annotated, the following budgets: Fiscal Year 2016 Adjusted Budget and Fiscal Year 2017 Budget have been prepared for Park City Municipal Corporation using budgetary practices and techniques recommended by the Governmental Accounting Standards Board (GASB) and the Governmental Finance Officers Association (GFOA).
 As required by State law, the proposed budget is balanced.

-The proposed budget presented herein has been compiled with goals and objectives outlined by City Council during both the December 2014 Study Session on Council's Critical Priorities the 2015 City Council Retreat as guiding principles.
+The proposed budget presented herein has been compiled with goals and objectives outlined by City Council during the 2016 City Council Retreat as guiding principles.